qradiolink/qradiolink/README.md

 Credits and License
 -------------------
-- QRadioLink is designed by Adrian Musceac YO8RZZ, and is released under an Open Source License, the GNU General Public License version 3.
+- QRadioLink is mostly written by Adrian Musceac YO8RZZ, and is released under an Open Source License, the GNU General Public License version 3.
 - It makes use of other code under compatible licenses, and the authors are credited in the source files.
-- The CFreqCtrl widget is Copyright 2010 Moe Wheatley with modifications by Alexandru Csete.
+- The CFreqCtrl and CPlotter widgets are Copyright 2010 Moe Wheatley and Alexandru Csete OZ9AEC.
+- Some GNU radio code from Gqrx is used as well
 - [Codec2](http://rowetel.com/codec2.html) is developed by David Rowe
 - [Opus](https://xiph.org) is developed by the Xiph foundation
 - [GNU radio](https://www.gnuradio.org/)  is a free software development toolkit that provides signal processing